ADVISORY: Apologies but our phone system is down. For booking enquiries, please message us online.

-The diagram below demonstrates where some cleaners sit on the scale.
+The diagram below demonstrates where some cleaning products sit on the scale.

 Note: Extremely alkaline (drain cleaner and bleach) or acidic (battery acid) substances are reactive, meaning that they can cause burns.

-We get your carpet clean by restoring the pH balance, so we adhere to the acidic cleaner for alkaline stains (and vice-versa) rule too.
+So, how do we do it?
+As we get your carpet clean, we restore the pH balance, so we adhere to the acidic cleaner for alkaline stains (and vice-versa) rule too.